-My next go to shoes are my ballet flats, I have numerous pairs in beige and black, and I recently received a pair from Johnston & Murphy – they are so soft and comfortable, it’s like wearing moccasins.
-I also love Suavs, which is a local company that sells the best slip-on tennis shoes!
+My next go-to shoes are my ballet flats, I have numerous pairs in beige and black, and I recently received a pair from Johnston & Murphy – they are so soft and comfortable, it’s like wearing moccasins.

 Along with your shoes, accessories like belts, jewelry, watches, glasses, sunglasses, hats, handbags, and scarves make all the difference in how you appear.
 They take your outfit from average to wow!
 I love jewelry and accessories from cabi, Stella & Dot and Alexi and Ani.
 Handbags they are so many great brands to choose from; of course in a wide variety of price points.
 If you're looking for inspiration, Style of Sam always has great accessories!

 Need some fashion ideas and inspiration?
 Nicole over at Mom Trends, does a weekly post called, “What I Wore Wednesday.”
 Here it shows you what she wore and where to buy the pieces.
 Nicole, having worked at Ralph Lauren and being a work-at-home woman herself – knows how to combine fashion along with functionality.

 What are your go-to brands and pieces for functional, yet stylish fashion?
 Drop us a note; we'd love to hear from you!
 If you enjoyed this post — please share it in your favorite social media site.